deepkalilabs/novanotebook/README.md

 ---

-Made with ❤️ by the NovaNotebook team
+Made with ❤️ by the CosmicNotebook team